rccursach/bookdoc/README.md

 ## html2book ##

-Drupal module html2book it's spected to be enabled on your site, is used to split on a specified level of headings, the book chapters from the html file.
+Drupal module html2book should be installed and enabled on your site. html2book is used to split on a specified level of headings, the book chapters from the html file.

 With drush: